September 1922

 O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 180; Macardle (1999), pg 779-785; Curran J M (1980), pg 252; Dorney (2017), pg 138

-Hopkinson (1988), pg 175 & 206; Horgan (2018), pg 50; Doyle (2008), pgs 165-173
+Hopkinson (1988), pg 175 & 206; Horgan (2018), pg 50; Doyle (2008), pgs 165-173; Ferriter (2021), pg 70

 Anti-Treaty forces, under Frank Carty, attack pro-Treaty posts in Tubbercurry and Ballymote in Co.
 Sligo.
-One pro-Treaty man and anti-Treaty man are killed but neither post is taken.
+One pro-Treaty man and one anti-Treaty man are killed but neither post is taken.

 Farry (2012), pg 102